 A typical day usually starts around 8.30am depending on traffic.
-First things first – get the kettle on and make a strong brew to set us up for the morning!
+First things first – get the kettle on and make a strong brew to set us up for the morning.

-If we receive a fostering referral which we think is a positive match, we’ll contact the supervising social worker for a second opinion.
-At this stage it’s not uncommon for us to request some additional information from the Local Authority.
-We’ll do our best to anticipate questions the foster carers may ask, and along with our own curiosities, all of this information will be requested.
+If we receive a fostering referral which we think is a positive match, we will contact the supervising social worker for their views and insights.
+At this stage it’s not uncommon for us to request some additional information from the local authority.
+We do our best to anticipate questions the foster carers may ask, and along with our own curiosities, all of this information will be requested.

-If the referral is for a residential placement, we’ll screen the information as we would for fostering but we’ll then send it to the manager of the residential home.
-If they are happy with the potential match, we’ll set-up a dialogue between the manager and the child’s social worker so that we can be confident this young person’s needs are going to be met at the home.
+If the referral is for a residential placement, we screen the information as we would for fostering but we will then send it to the manager of the residential home.
+If the manager and staff are happy with the potential match, we then set up a dialogue between the manager and the child’s social worker so that we can be confident this young person’s needs are going to be met at the home.

 We understand that our foster carers want to contribute in a meaningful way and enrich the lives of vulnerable children and young people.
 By scrutinising the matching process at every step, we can also give our carers the best opportunity to do this and help children and young people achieve their potential - which is our vision at Family Care.